lmuenter/moody/README.md

 ## Example

-The app is started using the command
+The app is started using the command:

 ``` r
 moody::runApp()